yanyinzhao/WeightedTerrainCode/README.md

 ./main EP_small.off 1 2 0 1
 ```

-In this example, EP_small.off is the terrain data file, epsilon is 1, removing value is 2, exact path will not be calculated, and algorithm EdgSeq, FixSP, FixSP-NoWei-Adp, Roug-Ref-Naive1, Roug-Ref-NoEffSP, LogSP (with same calculated distance of Roug-Ref) and Roug (with same calculated distance of Roug-Ref) will be included.
-Thus, it will run all 13 algorithms.
+In this example, EP_small.off is the terrain data file, epsilon is 1, removing value is 2, exact path will not be calculated, and algorithm EdgSeq, FixSP, FixSP-NoWei-Adp, Roug-Ref-Naive1, Roug-Ref-NoEffSP, EdgSeq (without error bound), LogSP (with same calculated distance of Roug-Ref) and Roug (with same calculated distance of Roug-Ref) will be included.
+Thus, it will run all 14 algorithms.

 ## Output